SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit1EssayJack.md

 If you too multicultural, you may end up loosing your economic control.
 Empires are trying to include all these cultures in one territory.

-On the other hand, if empires are too centra
+On the other hand, if empires are too